kaipai-ren/DeePEST-OS/README.md

   Rebuild the conda environment by downloading the [virtual environment compressed package](https://zenodo.org/records/17141212).

-  After successfully downloading the `deepest_os.tar.gz` file, you can install the environment using the following commands:
+  Please follow the commands below to install the conda environment:

   ```
   cd /path/to/your/conda/environment